 Moreover, our constructions seem to enjoy characterizations by some universal property, as certain limits in an enriched sense.
-We study this issue for some specific cases.
+We study this issue for some specific cases, point out the difficulties in this direction, and propose a solution for which our leading example (with a slight modification) is characterized as a Graph-enriched limit.

 The rest of this paper is organized as follows.
-We recall the notion of uniformity and strict maps for traced monoidal categories in Sec.
-2. Sec.
-3 is devoted for some basic results on the uniformity principle.
 In Sec.
-4 we recall the correspondence between traces and fixpoint operators and explain the relationship between the uniformity principle for traces and that for Conway operators.
+2, we explain the graphical notations for symmetric monoidal categories which are used throughout this paper, and recall the notion of traced symmetric monoidal categories.
+We then introduce the notion of uniformity and strict maps for traced monoidal categories in Sec.
+3. Sec.
+4 is devoted for some basic results on the uniformity principle.
+In Sec.
+5 we recall the correspondence between traces and fixpoint operators and give the relationship between the uniformity principle for traces and that for Conway operators.
 Sec.
-5 and 6 form the central part of this paper, where we show how the uniformity principle can be used for constructing new traced monoidal categories.
+6 and 7 form the central part of this paper, where we show how the uniformity principle can be used for constructing new traced monoidal categories.
 Sec.
-7 gives some observations on the uniformity principle and the Int construction.
-Appendix A explains the graphical notations for monoidal categories, which are used throughout this paper.
-The definition of traced symmetric monoidal categories is summarized in Appendix B.
+8 gives some observations on the uniformity principle and the Int construction.